Crafts

 • magnetic tiles or building toys

-• wooden toys: these claim to foster creativity and encourage independent play—we love this wooden bowling set or the Kinderboard.
+• wooden toys: these claim to foster creativity and encourage independent play—we love the Kinderboard.

 • floor puzzles: Melissa and Doug has some great options.